westerndigitalcorporation/zonedstorage.io/docs/tests/zbc-tests.md

 A test case failure is a strong indicator that the disk may not be fully compliant with the ZAC specifications.
 Most failures can generally be confirmed using a bus analyzer to obtain a command trace for the failing test sequence.
-Other root cause for any test failure are always a possibility.
+Other root causes for any test failure are always a possibility.

 ## Checking SAS Disks